JafarzadeAysel/Kia_Cars_Price_Prediction/README.md

 # KIA Cars Price Prediction:  Project Overview
-* Created a tool that estimates Kia car's market price in Azerbaijan to help sellers/buyers to make the best decisions for their sale/purchase
+* Created a tool that estimates market price of Kia cars in Azerbaijan to help sellers/buyers to make the best decisions for their sale/purchase
-* Scraped over 4000 car advertisement descriptions from Turbo.az and analyzed them using Python
+* Scraped over 3000 car advertisement descriptions from Turbo.az using Python
-* Cleaned dataset and proceeded with Feature Engineering
+* Cleaned dataset, analyzed patterns and proceeded with Feature Engineering
 * Tested different algorithms for given regression problem such as Linear, Lasso and Decision Tree Regressions
 * Compared the Accuracy Score and Root Mean Squared Error of these models to see which model performs better